The 8 Critical Steps You Need to Take After a Car Accident

 Step 3.
 Contact Law Enforcement

 Even if no one sustained injuries, you still need to call 911 and request law enforcement assistance.
-Do not move any of the vehicles involved in the accident until officers give you permission to do so.
-They need to know where all vehicles ended up so as to diagram the scene.
-If it’s a serious accident involving major damage to your vehicle, call your tow service and give them a heads up.
+Do not move any of the vehicles involved in the accident until officers permit you to do so.
+They need to know where all vehicles ended up to diagram the scene.
+If it’s a serious accident involving major damage to your vehicle, call your tow service and give them a heads-up.

 Step 4.
 Obtain Other Drivers’ Information